 HEALING PHASE: Following the conflict resolution (CL), fungi or mycobacteria or other bacteria remove the cells that are no longer needed.
 Healing symptoms are chest pain, painful coughing, breathing difficulties, fever, and night sweats.
 If the required microbes are not available upon the resolution of the conflict, because they were destroyed through an overuse of antibiotics, the additional cells remain.
 Eventually, the growth becomes encapsulated with connective tissue.
 Now, the mesothelioma is regarded as “benign”.

 Pleural fluid is rich in protein.
 Hence, constant draining of the extra fluid leads to protein deficiency and rapid weight loss.
-Furthermore, the lung punctures trigger often new attack conflicts and conflict relapses with each procedure (hospital “track”), throwing the person into a vicious cycle.
-Puncturing the lungs also bears the risk of a lung collapse or pneumothorax (see also pneumothorax and lung emphysema).
+Furthermore, the pleural punctures trigger often new attack conflicts and conflict relapses with each procedure (hospital “track”), throwing the person into a vicious cycle.
+Puncturing the pleura also bears the risk of a lung collapse or pneumothorax (see also pneumothorax and lung emphysema).

 DEVELOPMENT AND FUNCTION OF THE DIAPHRAGM: The diaphragm separates the chest from the abdomen.
 It is the largest and most efficient muscle used in breathing.
 During inhaling, the diaphragm moves down, the lungs expand and air is drawn in; during exhaling, the diaphragm relaxes and air leaves the lungs (compare with bronchial muscles).
 In addition to breathing, the contraction of the diaphragm supports the heart muscle (myocardium) in sucking venous blood from the systemic circulation.
 For this, the left half of the diaphragm is of greater importance since the right half has less ability to move due to the liver positioned directly underneath.
 The diaphragm consists of striated muscles, originates from the new mesoderm and is controlled from the cerebral medulla and the motor cortex.
 For its involuntary supportive functions pertaining to breathing and circulation, the diaphragm also receives impulses from the brainstem.